 Coverage for the Retiree (and his Spouse or Dependents) under the Access Plan at the date of retirement is considered alternative COBRA coverage and no further COBRA benefits are generally available to the Retiree.
-However, the Spouse or Dependent of a Retiree who is covered under the Access Plan at the date of the Retiree's retirement may incur a subsequent Qualifying Event when there is a divorce or death of the retiree, or when an eligible dependent ceases to be eligible for benefits under the Plan, for example, when he or she is no longer a full-time student and attains age 23.
-A retiree, spouse (or registered domestic partner) or eligible dependent, as applicable, must notify the Plan Administrator in the event of divorce, death or when an eligible dependent ceases to eligible for coverage under this Plan.
+However, the Spouse or Dependent of a Retiree who is covered under the Access Plan at the date of the Retiree's retirement may incur a subsequent Qualifying Event when there is a divorce or death of the retiree, or when an eligible Dependent ceases to be eligible for benefits under the Plan, for example, when he or she attains age 26.
+A retiree, Spouse (or domestic partner) or eligible Dependent, as applicable, must notify the Plan Administrator in the event of divorce, death or when an eligible Dependent ceases to eligible for coverage under this Plan.
 Failure to notify the Plan Administrator within 60 days will result in the loss of COBRA continuation coverage.
 The prior provisions regarding notice, election and paying for COBRA continuation coverage will apply once timely notice has been received by the Plan Administrator.